Table of Contents

 It is available in the form of granulated Cork, slab cork, and re-granulated baked cork.

-The structure of cork consists of an aggregation of minute air vessel, provided with a thin strong wall so that if the material is compressed it behaves more like a gas than an elastic solid; unlike the behaviour of spring, which exerts a pressure proportionate to the line of the amount of compression.
+The structure of cork consists of an aggregation of minute air vessels, provided with a thin strong wall so that if the material is compressed it behaves more like a gas than an elastic solid; unlike the behaviour of spring, which exerts a pressure proportionate to the line of the amount of compression.

-Following are the properties of Cork:
+The following are the properties of Cork:

 a.
 Light in colour.